aarch64-laptops/debian-cdimage/README.md

 The repository contains the Debian CD image releases for AArch64 Laptops.
 The CD image works on AArch64 laptops in the same way as what people usually see on X86 devices.
-This guide takes Lenovo Yoga C630 as the target and only documents the quirks we need to deal with on AArch64 laptops.
-The assumption is that the laptop has a Windows 10 installed and Secure Boot disabled.
+This guide only highlights the quirks we need to deal with on AArch64 laptops.
+The CD image is tested on Lenovo Yoga C630 laptop with the following conditions.

+* Secure Boot is disabled.
+* The laptop has Windows 10 installed.
+* BitLocker on Windows partition is turned off.

 ## Installer limitations